by K Marie Alto February 24, 2019 2 min read

 I ended up calling my old vet with whom I had a 10+ year relationship to chat about bringing Moo back to her practice to have the procedure done.
 It turns out they were quite a bit cheaper, but why?
 I got a detailed estimate from them as well as some other well recommended veterinarians.

 As it turns out, there are a lot of differences when you compare the details behind dental surgery.
 There are different anesthesia options, some considered to be safer (and more expensive) than others.
 Some will do local blocks for any extraction to minimize discomfort upon waking.
-Your vet may also offer post procedure laser treatment to help sooth gum inflammation.
+Your vet may also offer post-procedure laser treatment to help soothe gum inflammation.
 Some will give you the option for an injected pain killer (given by the vet) instead of having to give oral medication at home.
 This option may also be available for any antibiotic that might need to be administered.

 While the cost was higher, I decided to go with our new Vet.
 They were close to our new house so that minimized the car rides that Moo hated and I would be able to go stay in a waiting room while the procedure was done, and they would provide me with progress updates.
 He would need to stay for observation until the end of the day, but if all went well he could come home the same night.
 So I took a deep breath and scheduled the procedure.
 This was finally going to happen.